Paul Flory: The Flory convention

 In modeling the position vectors of atoms in macromolecules it is often necessary to convert from Cartesian coordinates (x,y,z) to generalized coordinates.
 The Flory convention for defining the variables involved is usually employed.
 For an example, a peptide bond can be described by the x,y,z positions of every atom in this bond or the Flory convention can be used.
 Here one must know the bond lengths $l_i$, bond angles $\theta_i$, and the dihedral angles $\phi_i$.
 Applying a vector conversion from the Cartesian coordinates to the generalized coordinates will describe the same three-dimensional structure using the Flory convention.

-Awards and Honors
+Awards and honors

 Flory was elected to the United States National Academy of Sciences in 1953 and the American Academy of Arts and Sciences in 1957.
 In 1968, he received the Charles Goodyear Medal.
 He also received the Priestley Medal and the Golden Plate Award of the American Academy of Achievement in 1974.
 He received the Carl-Dietrich-Harries-Medal for commendable scientific achievements in 1977.
 Flory received the Nobel Prize in Chemistry in 1974 "for his fundamental achievements both theoretical and experimental, in the physical chemistry of the macromolecules."
 Additionally in 1974 Flory was awarded the National Medal of Science in Physical Sciences.
 The medal was presented to him by President Gerald Ford.
 This award was given to him because of his research on the "formation and structure of polymeric substances".

-Published books

-With over 300 writings, both published and unpublished, throughout his lectureship at the University with the research and teaching led to his first published book.
-The book published by Cornell University was called the “Principles of Polymer Chemistry.”
-The book was then the basis use of information for undergrad students.
-It was the standard principle for many decades, used by many professors.

-Another book which was published by Flory was “Statistical Mechanics of Chain Molecules.”
-The book was published in 1969, worked to summarize different parts both molecules theories and applications.
-In 1985, the book written by Paul Flory called, “Selected Works of Paul Flory.”
-This summarized much of his work and studies.